Zábřeh: Sights

-The main landmark of Zábřeh is the castle.
+The main landmark of Zábřeh is the Zábřeh Castle.
 Since 1991, it has been used as the municipal office.

 In the middle of the town square are a plague column from 1713 and a late Baroque fountain from 1829.

 The parish Church of Saint Bartholomew was founded in the mid-13th century.
 Due to its poor condition it was demolished in 1750 and in 1754 the current baroque church was built in its site.
 The church tower houses a parish museum with displays of liturgical objects and a presentation on the history of bells.
 The second town's church, Church of Saint Barbara, was built in 1772.

 The House Under The Arcades is one of the oldest houses in Zábřeh and one of the most valuable monuments.
 This Renaissance house from the 16th century was built on the site of two medieval houses, which were joined into one building.
 Today it houses the town museum.